oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 Members of the JSON object also include parameters if the resource path is a function invocation or function import.
-In this case parameters MUST be represented like parameters in an action invocation [OData-JSON, section 18](#ODataJSON), and in the resource path parentheses after the function name MUST be omitted.
+In this case parameters MUST be represented like parameters in an action invocation [OData-JSON, section "Action Invocation"](https://docs.oasis-open.org/odata/odata-json-format/v4.02/odata-json-format-v4.02.html#ActionInvocation), and in the resource path parentheses after the function name MUST be omitted.

 ::: example